enricovaccari/Early_Identification_Of_At-Risk_Students/docs/problem_requirement_document.md

 - **Veracity:** Reasonably reliable (institutional records), but cultural/context bias is possible.
 - **Value:** High — predictive insights can reduce dropouts and improve resource allocation.
 Uncertainties include dataset representativeness across countries and handling missing values.

+### Common Pitfalls to Avoid (Dataset Choice)

+Before finalizing the dataset, I reviewed potential pitfalls to ensure alignment with the framed problem:

+- **Problem drift** → ✅ Avoided.
+The dataset directly addresses student dropout, enrolled, and graduate outcomes.
+I did not reshape the problem to fit the data.
+- **Hidden multi-label** → ✅ Checked.
+Labels are mutually exclusive (*Dropout*, *Enrolled*, *Graduate*) and collectively exhaustive.
+- **Over-aggregation** → ✅ Not an issue.
+Data is at the individual student level with semester granularity, which is sufficient for the prediction horizon.
+- **Assumed balance** → ⚠️ Verified.
+Actual class distribution is *Graduate: 49.9%*, *Dropout: 32.1%*, *Enrolled: 17.9%*.
+No extreme minorities (<5%), but imbalance will be managed with class weighting or resampling.
+- **License amnesia** → ✅ Addressed.
+The dataset is hosted on UCI with clear terms for public research use.
+License and attribution are documented in this README and PRD.

+The class distribution analysis shows that the dataset is moderately imbalanced: Graduate is the majority class (49.9%), followed by Dropout (32.1%) and Enrolled (17.9%).
+All classes are well above the 5% threshold, so there are no extreme minority categories.
+However, the imbalance still matters: a model trained without adjustments could be biased toward predicting the majority outcome (Graduate).
+To mitigate this, I will monitor performance using class-sensitive metrics such as F1-score and recall for the Dropout and Enrolled classes, and consider class weighting or resampling strategies if needed.

 ---